 - Cancer (including breast cancer, ovarian cancer, bowel cancer)

-- Vision impairment (needing glasses or vision aides) or eye disease (including glaucoma)
+- Vision impairment (needing glasses or vision aids) or eye disease (including glaucoma)

 - Conditions requiring physiotherapy or occupational therapy

-If your family history includes some genetic conditions, you should think about choosing private health insurance that provides cover, or potential cover, for some or all of these conditions.
-Not factoring in conditions you could end up with when choosing private health insurance can cost you more in the long-run.
-If you don’t cover it now but you do get it, then when you end up needing to up your coverage to cover it, or you switch plans or providers, this condition will probably be deemed a pre-existing condition and may not be fully covered.
+If some of these conditions run in your family, you could think about choosing private health insurance that provides cover, or potential cover, for some or all of these conditions.
+Not factoring in conditions you could likely end up with when choosing private health insurance could cost you more in the long-run.
+If you don’t cover a condition now, and you need to up your coverage later to cover it, or you switch plans or providers, this condition could be deemed a pre-existing condition and may not be fully covered.

-HCF Chief Marketing and Sales Officer, Danny Saksida, says customers should find out whether the policy they have, or are considering purchasing, has benefits based on per person or per policy.
-This can make a big difference to the amount of cost you may be able to claim, which can obviously be a big deal when choosing private health insurance.
+HCF Chief Marketing and Sales Officer, Danny Saksida, said customers should find out whether the policy they have, or are considering purchasing, has benefits based on per person or per policy.
+This can make a big difference to the amount you may be able to claim, which can be a determining factor when choosing a private health insurance provider.

-If you have a policy with one set benefit limit of, say, $2,000 in extras (like optical and dental), that covers all the family members covered by the policy, then you as a group are limited to that $2,000.
+If you have a policy with one set benefit limit of, say, $2,000 in extras (like optical and dental), that covers all the family members covered by the policy, then you as a group are limited to that $2,000 limit.

-In contrast, if you have a policy with individual $2,000 extras benefit limits for each family member covered by the policy, then each individual can use up to $2,000 in extras benefits, and a family of 4 there would have $8,000 of potential benefits available in total.
+In contrast, if you have a policy with $2,000 extras benefit limits for each family member covered by the policy, then each individual can use up to $2,000 in extras benefits, and as a family of four there would have $8,000 of potential benefits available in total.

-When choosing health insurance, consider whether it would be good value for you to add this cover as well, and whether you would actually use them.
+When choosing health insurance, consider whether it would be good value for you to add this cover as well and whether you would actually use it.
 If you don’t go to the physio or buy new glasses each year, then there’s not much point in paying for those benefits!

-To select the right extras, Medibank General Product Manager, Luke Fishley, recommends that customers look for a private health insurance fund that provides a selection of extras covers.
-That way, when your stage of life changes you can change your cover to match.
+To select the right extras, Medibank General Product Manager Luke Fishley recommends customers look for a private health insurance fund that makes it simple to switch extras cover as your stage of life changes.

-“Ask your provider how easy it is to change from one cover to another,” he suggests.
+“Ask your provider how easy it is to change from one cover to another,” he suggested.